MTD Is Live. Don't Fall Behind! Start Today for Free

 Replacement of Domestic Items Relief

 Section 311A of ITTOIA 2005 creates a specific exception to the general rule that capital expenditure cannot be deducted against rental income.
 It replaced the former wear and tear allowance, which was abolished in April 2016 and had allowed furnished property landlords a flat 10 per cent deduction of net rent regardless of actual spending.
+Depreciation is not an allowable deduction for UK tax purposes, and Section 311A is the statutory mechanism available to residential landlords in its place.
 Landlords who replace existing domestic items in a residential letting, such as sofas, washing machines, carpets or curtains, can deduct the cost of those replacements against rental income.

 The relief applies to furnished, part-furnished and unfurnished properties, but it covers replacements only.
 The initial cost of furnishing a property does not qualify.
 If the replacement item is an upgrade rather than a like-for-like equivalent, only the cost of a comparable modern equivalent is deductible, not the full purchase price.
 Fixtures such as boilers, radiators, baths, basins and built-in furniture are excluded, as they do not count as domestic items under the relief.